 Path Tracked?
 What it stores

-.stackbone/project.json No (gitignored by stackbone init) { schemaVersion, workspaceId, agentId, controlPlaneUrl }.
-Identifies which agent in which workspace this directory points at.
+.stackbone/project.json No (gitignored by stackbone init) { schemaVersion, organizationId, agentId, controlPlaneUrl }.
+Identifies which organization this workspace points at.

 stackbone.config.json Yes { studio: { corsOrigins } } and other team-shared knobs.
 Reviewable in PRs.
+Different file from stackbone.config.ts above — the .json holds CLI/Studio knobs, the .ts holds the workspace manifest.

 agent.yaml Yes Manifest.
-See agent.yaml reference — TODO.
+See agent.yaml reference.

 Output contract